At its simplest, getting business is a three-element proposition:

 Right People: Define the optimal market segment where that problem occurs frequently and has high impact.
 Define and profile the people who have a stake in that problem.

 Right Time: Define the causal chain of human- or corporate behavior/activity from which the problem reliably derives, and associate ourselves with the earliest domino in that causal chain.
-In this way, you’ll already be in communication when the problem matures to the level of acuity that requires action and investment.
+In this way, you’ll already have established an idea relationship with those stakeholders when the problem matures to the level of acuity that requires action and investment.

 2) Progress monitoring